[FINAL] Retroactive Validator Rewards Program #1 | QF and RPGF Rounds

 In contrast, we respectfully disagree with @martinvol’s viewpoint.
 We believe that the ethos of the network should embrace those who contribute to its growth by providing new infrastructure and decentralization opportunities.

-Finally we believe that there are some concerns about @juanjgiraldoc being part of the review committee since in the past he was involved in helping in the creation of the ReFiCol Validator Group, and for that reason we have suggested that he refrain from being part of this committee and avoid the potential conflict of interest or at least avoid voting for us.
+Finally we believe that there are some concerns about @0xj4an-work being part of the review committee since in the past he was involved in helping in the creation of the ReFiCol Validator Group, and for that reason we have suggested that he refrain from being part of this committee and avoid the potential conflict of interest or at least avoid voting for us.